academe/omnipay-helcim/docs/HostedPages-Purchase.md

     // Complete the purchase with OmniPay.
     // It is important to use the right complete method.
+    // An exception will be raised if there is any sign of the POST data
+    // being manipulated in transit.
     $response = $gateway->completePurchase()->send();
     // or
     $response = $gateway->completeAuthorize()->send();